Tyrolean Rebellion: Aftermath and execution of Andreas Hofer

 Many of the Tyrolean fighters were killed by the French and Bavarian forces in the following weeks.
 The leader Andreas Hofer fled into the mountains and hid at several places in South Tyrol.
-He was betrayed to the French near St Martin in Passeier on January 28, 1810.
+He was betrayed to the French near St Martin in Passeier on 28 January 1810.
 Hofer was arrested and brought to Mantua, where Eugène de Beauharnais, the French viceroy of Italy, first wanted to pardon him, but was overruled by his stepfather Napoleon.
-The death penalty was issued on February 19 and executed the next day.
-Hofer's mortal remains were buried at the Innsbruck Hofkirche in 1823.
+The death penalty was issued on 19 February and executed the next day.
+Hofer's mortal remains were buried at the Court Church, Innsbruck in 1823.

-In consequence of the civilian insurrection, Bavaria pressured by the French on February 28, 1810 had to cede large parts of Southern Tyrol with the Trentino to Italy and the eastern Hochpustertal with Lienz to the Illyrian Provinces.
+In consequence of the civilian insurrection, Bavaria pressured by the French on 28 February 1810 had to cede large parts of Southern Tyrol with the Trentino to Italy and the eastern Hochpustertal with Lienz to the Illyrian Provinces.
 Upon Napoleon's fall in 1814 and the agreements negotiated at the Congress of Vienna, all parts of Tyrol were re-united under Austrian rule.

-In the 19th century, the civilian resistance against supression of Bavarian rulers and Napoleon, the leadership of Andreas Hofer and his execution on Napoleon's order became part of the national narrative, partly transformed into legends and myths, especially for the German speaking Tyrolese.
+In the 19th century, the civilian resistance against suppression of Bavarian rulers and Napoleon, the leadership of Andreas Hofer and his execution on Napoleon's order became part of the national narrative, partly transformed into legends and myths, especially for the German speaking Tyrolese.
 The song Zu Mantua in Banden deals with the execution of Hofer and the fight against the foreign occupants.
 It became the anthem of the Austrian State of Tyrol in 1948.
 Hofer's story has been brought to the screen in 1929 in the movie Andreas Hofer - Der Freiheitskampf des Tiroler Volkes (Andres Hofer - The Fight for Freedom of the Tyrolean people).
 Hofer's life and death was the model for the 1932 film Der Rebell by Luis Trenker.
-In the 2015 documentary „Andreas Hofer – Held wider Willen“``(Andres Hofer - Hero against his will), historians show results of research shifting facts from myths.
+In the 2015 documentary Andreas Hofer – Held wider Willen(Andres Hofer - Hero against his will), historians show results of research shifting facts from myths.